GenJess/GenerativeJesse-LIVE/project-overview.md

 - `memory-bank/`: Project documentation and context.

 ## Description:
 This project is a personal portfolio website built with React, TypeScript, and other modern web technologies.
-It showcases skills, projects, and experience, and includes a robot assistant to engage visitors.
+It showcases skills, projects, and experience, and includes a portfolio assistant to engage visitors.